Beer-and-Bio/.github/CODE_OF_CONDUCT.md

-Certainly!
-Here's a Code of Conduct that you can include in your collaborative repository:

----

-# Beer and Bio Code of Conduct
+# Beer and Bio Code of Conduct 🍻

 ## Introduction